-- The landscape or jurisdictional initiative is not considered qualifying or mature. - Initiatives not considered qualifying either do not operate at the scale of a recognized geographic, administrative, or ecological boundary, or do not demonstrate evidence of addressing or planning to address the additional three criteria.
-In these cases, companies are encouraged to set/support the creation of a landscape initiative that considers the overarching key criteria.
+- The landscape or jurisdictional approach does not qualify as credible or mature. - Initiatives not qualifying either do not operate at the scale of a recognized geographic, administrative, or ecological boundary (e.g., are exclusively sitebased), or do not demonstrate evidence of addressing or planning to address the additional three criteria.

-Table 14: Landscape and jurisdictional maturity matrix
+Table 14: Landscape and jurisdictional Maturity Matrix.

 Criteria Operation at the scale of a landscape or jurisdiction Multi-stakeholder process/platform Collective goals and actions Transparent reporting or information system Comprehensive Scale of initiative corresponds to a recognized geographic, administrative, or ecological boundary.
-E.g., the initiative works in a subnational jurisdiction partnership between three municipalities that support the management of a watershed. (civil and government) are organized and involved in the design, implementation, and monitoring.
-Gender, age and local and Indigenous community representativity is ensured and effectively included.
-E.g., NGOs, local and Indigenous communities, local governments, private sector regularly meet to Stakeholders have defined collective goals related to human well-being, sustainable production (e.g., of high-impact commodities), and landscape conservation.
+E.g., the initiative works in a subnational jurisdiction partnership between three municipalities that support the management of a watershed.
+Several local stakeholder groups (civil and government) are organized and involved in the design, implementation, and monitoring.
+Gender, age, and local and Indigenous community representativity is ensured and effectively included.
+E.g., NGOs, local and Indigenous communities, local governments, and the private sector regularly meet to collaborate and discuss the progress and next steps on the initiative.
+Stakeholders have defined collective goals related to human wellbeing, sustainable production (e.g., of high- impact commodities), biodiversity, and landscape conservation.
 Collective actions and investments are making progress against the defined goals.
-E.g., the landscape stakeholders have agreed on their collective goals and actions for sustainable development, using collaborative workshops for goal-and target-setting in early project stages. at the landscape scale is tracked by several involved stakeholders and Partial Scale of initiative corresponds to a recognized geographic, administrative, or ecological boundary.
-E.g., the initiative works in a subnational jurisdiction partnership between three municipalities that support the management of a watershed. involved.
-E.g., the company collaborates with an NGO that is supporting the landscape partnership, with no Actions go beyond internal company objectives and are determined by some stakeholders, or are planned to be developed collaboratively.
+E.g., the landscape stakeholders have agreed on their collective goals and actions for sustainable development, using collaborative workshops for goal and target setting in early project stages.
+Assessment baseline and progress at the landscape scale is tracked by several involved stakeholders and is publicly reported through an information system.
+E.g., the company supported the establishment of an assessment baseline using a recognized global assessment and is now supporting an independent monitoring system for the initiative that transparently tracks progress against the collective goals.
+Partial Scale of initiative corresponds to a recognized geographic, administrative, or ecological boundary.
+E.g., the initiative works in a subnational jurisdiction partnership between three municipalities that support the management of a watershed.
+Some stakeholder groups are involved.
+E.g., the company collaborates with an NGO that is supporting the landscape partnership, with no local representation or collaboration with government.
+Actions go beyond internal company objectives and are determined by some stakeholders or are planned to be developed collaboratively.
 E.g., a company supports the initiative to improve its traceability and certification strategy, while also having a designated conservation area.
-Uncertain Area of initiative is limited to specific sourcing plots/plantations of company interest, covers several geographically distinct and separate boundaries, or does not describe any boundary. involved in the initiative.
-No additional stakeholder groups Only internal company objectives are included, or holistic goals have not yet been determined.
-E.g., selected goals and qualitative responses only address production/productivity goals.
+Actions are reported by some stakeholders.
+Uncertain Area of initiative is limited to specific sourcing plots/ plantations of company interest, covers several geographically distinct and separate boundaries, or does not describe any boundary.
+Only the reporting company is involved in the initiative.
+No additional stakeholder groups participate in the initiative.
+Only internal company objectives are included, or holistic goals have not yet been determined.
+E.g., selected goals and qualitative responses only address production/ productivity goals.
+Only the reporting company carries out monitoring and internal reporting for its own goals; there is no collective information system in place.

 3.2.3.
-Criteria for validated landscape initiatives
+Key criteria for validated landscape initiatives and self-assessment